 As well as the benefits to our planet, starting a journey towards net zero can have a direct, positive impact on your business and community.
 Simple steps like improving energy efficiency, streamlining processes, and reducing waste can also improve your bottom line.
 You may open the door to new customers, investment, and to fresh talented employees who want to be involved with green enterprises.

 Find the support you need to take steps to positive change in our Net Zero Action.
-See our Net Zero Heroes for inspiration and to identify new opportunities.
+See our Net Zero Heroes below for inspiration and to identify new opportunities you could also put into practice.
 We're on this journey together and we'll share our own, our businesses' and our communities' experiences along the way.

 One of the first things you can do is make a commitment to reach net zero.
 By registering you'll be able to access a wide range of information to help you.
 Pledge your support here: